-Wood Pasture and Parkland
+Wood pasture and parkland

 Many wood pastures are what remains of medieval hunting forests.

-Ancient trees found in wood pasture and parkland provide valuable habitat for rare and specialist species.
+Ancient trees found in wood pasture and parkland provide valuable habitat for rare and specialist species

-About
+1. About

 Wood pasture and parkland is an open, grassy habitat, usually grazed and defined by scattered ancient and veteran trees.
 Wood pastures are often old medieval hunting forests that evolved from woodlands into more open landscapes through deer grazing.
 Many are no longer sufficiently grazed and have reverted to woodland.
 Examples of wood pasture in Devon include Ashclyst Forest and Glenthorne Woods.

-In the 18th and 19th centuries, designed parkland landscapes, including deer parks, were created around prominent country houses.
+In the 18th and 19th centuries, parkland landscapes, including deer parks, were designed and created around prominent country houses.
 Examples include National Trust properties such as Killerton, Saltram, Arlington and Knightshayes.
 Some of our urban public parklands such as Devonport in Plymouth and Phear Park in Exmouth are remnants of these country estates.

 The old trees in these landscapes were often pollarded, an ancient form of management where the crown was felled above the browsing height of grazing stock.
-Pollarding produces timber and fodder.
+Pollarding produces timber and fodder

 Ancient and veteran trees have developed features such as decaying and dead wood, holes, flaking bark, cavities and hollow trunks.
 These features provide habitat for rare and specialist wildlife, particularly rare lichens and mosses, fungi, birds and bats.
-The list of Devon Species of Conservation Concern and the Ancient and Veteran Trees page have more information.
-See Actions below for relevant Focus Species.
+The list of Devon Species of Conservation Concern and the Ancient and veteran trees page have more information.
+See Actions below for relevant Focus Species

 Area

-AreaThe 2007 Devon inventory of wood pasture and parkland estimated that there are 4,063 hectares in Devon.
+The 2007 Devon inventory of wood pasture and parkland estimated that there are 4,063 hectares in Devon.
 This includes 162 parkland sites and 47 wood pastures.

 Designations